Swiss-Style Baked Potatoes with Cheese and Bacon

 3. Step 3:

-While the potatoes are cooking, prepare the sauce.
-Bacon can be smoked raw or boiled-smoked.
-Take cream with a fat content of 20%.
-To enhance the mushroom flavor of the sauce, I used melted cheese with mushrooms.
-But you can also use ordinary processed cream cheese without additives.
+While the potatoes cook, make the sauce.
+The bacon can be dry-cured or cooked-smoked.
+Use 20% cream.
+To boost the mushroom flavor of the sauce, I used a processed cheese with mushrooms, but you can use plain processed cream cheese too.

 4. Step 4: